meztinosdunken/kanban-board-app/CONTRIBUTING.md

 5. Push to the branch: `git push origin your-branch-name`
 6. Open a pull request

+## Code Style Guidelines
+- Please follow the coding standards and best practices when contributing, including proper indentation and naming conventions.
+- Ensure your code is well-commented and easy to understand.

 ## Issues
 Feel free to file issues on the [GitHub Issues page](https://github.com/yourusername/kanban-board-app/issues) if you find bugs or have suggestions.